Today is a great day to research the potential health benefits of pechay.

 The presence of iron and zinc in pechay can help in the production of collagen.

 If you don’t know what collagen is, it helps keep the texture of your skin smooth, which keeps it from getting wrinkled or old before it should.

 And since pechay is also rich in vitamin C, you’ll definitely get healthier and more glowing skin by eating this vegetable regularly.

-The deficiency of iron can cause fatigue in your body, and worse, anemia.
+A deficiency in iron can cause fatigue in your body or, worse, anemia.